make your business stand out

 Commerial Pavers – General Features

 Commercial paving contractors have traditionally used construction materials like asphalt and concrete, both of which have a relatively low initial cost.
 Asphalt needs routine maintenance, including patching cracks and yearly application of sealer.
 If you are expecting very heavy use, concrete will work better.
-Stone has the longest lifespan of all.
+However, stone has the longest lifespan of all.
 Hard stone, like granite, can be suitable for high traffic areas.
-For all-round performance and affordable paving, using pavers for commercial buildings can be advantageous, like those found with Paved 2 Perfection.
+For all-around performance and affordable paving, using pavers for commercial buildings can be advantageous, like those found with Paved 2 Perfection.

 A commercial paving supply company will use current techniques and materials to make effective, large, paved surfaces.
 They will make pavers as molded or cut portions of brick, concrete, or stone.
 They can have simple shapes like rectangles, or more complex shapes, such as pentagons or octagons.
 Depending on the paver material, a wide range of colors and textures are available too.

 A paved structure is installed much like tiles are laid on a floor or wall.
 The installation is done one unit or paver at a time.
 The big advantage of pavers over poured concrete or asphalt comes from being individual units, and how they are placed during installation.

 Concrete pavers can be much more resistant to cracking than poured concrete, and they can be stronger.
 Having individual units means that future cracks and ripples will be limited to specific blocks, and will not spread across an entire sheet of poured concrete.
 Pavers can also gain extra strength by being interlocked.
 Since pavers are placed close to each other, with sand placed between the joints, they have additional strength and resist cracking.